 The Local History & Genealogy Reference Services page also has a Bibliographies and Guides link, focusing on genealogical topics such as African-American family histories, Hispanic research and Civil War diaries.

 Digitized items you can view on the library’s website include Sanborn fire insurance maps and other old maps of US towns and cities; oral histories with former slaves, military veterans and others; photos; and digitized historical newspapers at Chronicling America.

-Find Digitized photos, maps and manuscripts: The search box at the top of the home page and on most of the site’s pages lets you search LOC online catalog descriptions of print and digital collections, as well as pages on the website and digitized items that are indexed.
+The search box at the top of the home page and on most of the site’s pages lets you search LOC online catalog descriptions of print and digital collections, as well as pages on the website and digitized items that are indexed.
 Using the dropdown menu to choose a type of item, such as books, maps or photos, is a helpful way to narrow the scope of your search.
-(You can choose Newspapers, but it’s much easier to use the separate Chronicling America search, described on the next page.)
-To search only digitized items, choose Digital Collections from the dropdown menu.
-Alternatively, click Digital Collections on the Library’s home page and choose from the themed collections of digitized materials.
+(You can choose Newspapers, but it’s much easier to use the separate Chronicling America search, described below.)

 Filters on your results screen let you drill down by type of item, publication date, collection, author and other criteria.
 Selecting the first filter, for Available Online, is yet another way to see only items accessible on the LOC website.

 A name search probably won’t be productive unless your relative was well-known, but it’s worth a shot.
 Try searches for the name and for a last name with the word family.
 Searching All Formats for Abigail Adams and filtering by Available Online yields 467 results.
 I can use the Original Format filters to see just digitized photos, books, manuscripts or another type of item.